 - Wake Forest University (J.D. magna cum laude 2020; Order of the Coif; Research Editor, Wake Forest Law Review); East Carolina University (B.S. in Political Science magna cum laude 2017; Honors College)

-- Ohio, U.S. Court of Appeals for the Fourth Circuit, and U.S. District Courts for the Northern District of Ohio and Eastern District of Missouri
+- Ohio, U.S. Court of Appeals for the Fourth Circuit, and U.S. District Courts for the Northern and Southern Districts of Ohio, Northern District of Illinois, District of Colorado, and Eastern District of Missouri

 - Intern to Judge Philip E. Berger Jr., North Carolina Court of Appeals (Summer 2018)